Ayoub-Igo10/eng130_week1/README.md

 How does it benefit the business?

--Benefits of DevOps can bring consistent improvements in maintaining software quality, scale and predictability, reduce the cost of designing, testing, writing and  deploying software, and satisfy customer requirements faster.
+- Benefits of DevOps can bring consistent improvements in maintaining software quality, scale and predictability, reduce the cost of designing, testing, writing and  deploying software, and satisfy customer requirements faster.